Clean living movement: Background

 Cycles of social reforms have been observed in religion, politics, the economy and other areas of human endeavor.
 Reforms to clean up society in regard to issues related to health also appear to come in cycles.
 Reform campaigns during Clean Living Movements include temperance (anti-alcohol), social purity (sexuality), diet, physical exercise, eugenics (heredity), public health, and anti-tobacco and drug campaigns.
 Interest in these issues rise and fall more or less simultaneously and often follow a religious awakening in which both evangelical sentiments and the development of new sects emerge.
 The movements also coincide with episodes of xenophobia or moral panic in which various minorities are targeted as undesirable influences for medical or moral reasons.

 In the United States of America, and to somewhat of a lesser extent in the United Kingdom and other Western European cultures, these health reform movements tend to come in approximate 80-year cycles, ranging from about 70 to 90 years for individual issues.
-However, the campaign to eliminate polio would not be considered a clean living movements as it was a single issue crusade.
+However, the campaign to eliminate polio would not be considered a clean living movement as it was a single issue crusade.

 Reformers in these movements first attempt to convince individuals they should not drink, smoke or engage in behaviors or lifestyles harmful to health.
 When this does not work, public policies to prohibit the behaviors are instituted.
 After the main thrust of the movement, when reformers have failed to change behaviors even by legislation, a hereditarian, or eugenics movement reaches its prime.
 Reformers may reason that the root causes must be in the genes.
 During the cycle's ebb, popular changes or reforms that make sense, such as personal hygiene or sanitation, become institutionalized.
 On the other hand, a backlash often emerges against unpopular or restrictive reforms, such as prohibition of alcohol.

 In the United States, widespread health agitation and subsequent reforms have, within a decade or so, coincided with the religious awakenings of the Jacksonian (1830-1860), the Progressive (1890-1920), and the Millennial (1970-) reform eras.